Skip to footer content

 Memory Management: COM objects must be explicitly released using Marshal.ReleaseComObject().
 Missing even one object causes Excel processes to hang in memory, as extensively documented on Stack Overflow.
 Consider the pivot cache.

-Platform Limitation Details : This old-fashioned solution only works on Windows with Office installed.
-And can be incredibly slow - confusing for the user and can lead to memory leaks.
+Platform Limitations: This solution only works on Windows with Office installed.
+It can be incredibly slow and lead to memory leaks.
 No support for Linux, macOS, Docker containers, or cloud platforms like Azure Functions.
+This severely limits deployment options and prevents the use of modern container orchestration platforms.

 Performance Issues: Starting Excel application instances is slow and resource-intensive, especially for server-side processing.